tanhongit/new-mvc-shop/README.md

 cp .env.example .env
 ```

+# 6. Installation instructions

-After a clone my repository to the local computer, you need to edit some code to be able to connect to the database and help the site works.
+After running the above command, you need to edit the following information in the **.env** file:

-## 5.1 Edit Config
+## 6.1 Edit Config

 You need to change the path in the '**.env**' file to match the location of this source code on your server and must match the domain you registered.